P2-Aamus/P3-RentHeadAtAiport/README.md

 ##### Pick up a pair of headphones:

-Inside the UIManager, on line 23, should the kiosk object have the argument "EKBI"
+Inside the UIManager, on line 23, should the kiosk object have the argument "EKBI".

 ##### Drop off a pair of headphones:

-Inside the UIManager, on line 23, should the kiosk object have the argument "EKCH"
+Inside the UIManager, on line 23, should the kiosk object have the argument "EKCH".

 ## License